R2U2/r2u2/README.md

 The [`benchmarks/`](benchmarks/) directory includes sets of larger specifications taken from various sources.
 See each sub-directory's README for its description and source.

+# Documentation

+The documentation for R2U2 can be found [here](https://r2u2.github.io/r2u2/).
+The documentation includes user and developer guides for both R2U2 and C2PO.

 # Support

 If you believe you have found a case of unsound output from R2U2, please refer to